wen-ethan/serial-vga-display/README.md

 **Status: working end to end.** Typing in a terminal puts characters on the monitor.
 Every module has a self-checking testbench, and an end-to-end one drives real serial bytes into the whole design and compares the frame it paints against the image those bytes should produce.

+Malformed input has been run
+against the board (unprintable bytes, truncated and stacked escape sequences, out-of-range coordinates, overflow past the last cell, and a deliberate baud mismatch), and none of it needed a power cycle or left the display frozen.
 The design uses 585 of 1280 logic cells and 6 of 16 block RAMs, and closes timing at 107 MHz against a 25 MHz requirement.

-Still to come: deliberate abuse on hardware (malformed commands, garbage at the wrong baud) and a demo video.
+Still to come: a demo video and a final pass over the docs.

 ## Docs